ardaergin/VBL/markdown_files/ethical-approval.md

 Every faculty have their own review board.
 Please obtain a ethical review board approval (and the associated ethical review code) for your study from your respective faculty before starting to conduct a study at VBL.

 The only exception to this is the Law Faculty. **If you are a researcher from the Law Faculty**, please get in touch with us.
-Since the Law Faculty does not have an ethical review board, we can consider an exception for you.